This page lists various issues that might be encountered when attempting to configure VPC Service Controls.

 <a href=//www.google.com/><span id=logo aria-label=Google></span></a>

 This type of error is expected for services that are not supported by VPC Service Controls and not available on the restricted VIP.
-If this error is occurs for a service that is supported by VPC Service Controls, then you should check the known service limitations for that service to see if it is a known limitation.
-Otherwise, the issue should be reported.
+If this error occurs for a service that is supported by VPC Service Controls, then we recommend that you check the known service limitations for that service to see if it is a known limitation.
+Otherwise, the issue must be reported.

 Log export to project outside perimeter